 So, where are you planning to explore this year?

-If you have anything else that you’d like me to add then, please feel free to comment below.
+If you have anything else you’d like me to add, please feel free to comment below.